 It goes without saying that maintaining your coffee maker will help extend its use.
 But cleaning a built-in machine is no easy task.
 When buying a built-in coffee machine, ask these questions: Does the machine have an auto-cleaning function?
 Does it only clean the coffee spouts and pipes?
 What about a descaling function that removes limescale, a hard, chalky deposit that can disrupt water flow, temperature, and taste over time?
 Remember, the deeper the clean, the less work for you.

 A safety feature, like locking or automatic shut-off, may seem unnecessary at first.
-But hot water flowing unnecessarily onto the floor seems like a huge headache waiting to happen.
+But hot water flowing unnecessarily onto the floor seems like a huge headache waiting to happen, and can be hazardous.
 If you have young children at home or just want an extra security measure for yourself, consider a built-in coffee maker with safety features that make it a little more tricky to turn on.

 Coffee Pot Function